5 Things You Need To Know About The Workplace Surveillance Act

 - There is an existing policy on computer surveillance in the workplace; and

-- Notice has been given to the employee in advance; and
+- You have provided notice to the employee in advance; and

 - The employee is aware of and understands the policy.